 If you read my blog regularly, you’ll already know I drive my son to school, 11 miles away from home.
 Sometimes this journey takes 20 minutes, sometimes it takes an hour.
-When I collect him after school, I sometimes have 20 minutes to kill before any other parents arrive.
+When I collect him after school, I sometimes have ten minutes peace before any other parents arrive.
 On these days, I stop at the garage near school and treat myself to a Vanilla Latte.

 Once I arrive at school and indulge in 10 minutes of me time.
 Sometimes this means reading a chapter of whatever book I’m reading on my kindle app, occasionally I phone my sister for a chat.

 Yesterday, I pulled out my phone and decided to have a flutter.
-I put £10 into my Casino Euro account – this is an online casino which offers slot, table top and live games.
 I don’t know why, but I get a massive kick out of the roulette table.
-Pretty much a 50/50 chance of doubling your money, if you stick to red or black, or odds vs evens (like I do).
+Firstly, there’s pretty much a 50/50 chance of doubling your money… If you stick to red or black, or odds vs evens (like I do).
 It is total chance though – there’s no real skill involved.

 I don’t smoke and I don’t drink, so my vice is £10 a week to spend online gambling.
 It gives me a buzz.
 Sometimes I win, sometimes I lose.
 Yesterday, I won – I decided to play one of the slots – “When Pigs Fly” and somehow my £10 turned into £117!
 And then £150!